Costs to starting an LLC Texas

 A Registered Agent is a person or company who receives legal documents (called “Service of Process”) if your LLC is involved in a legal proceeding.

 There is no additional cost if you (or someone you know) will be your LLC’s Registered Agent.
 However, if you need to hire a Commercial Registered Agent, that will cost you about $125 per year.

-Hiring a Commercial Registered Agent is a good idea if:
+Hiring a Registered Agent Service is a good idea if:

 - you don’t have an address in the state (Texas law requires a Registered Agent to have a physical address in the state)

 - you want to maintain your privacy by keeping your address off public records